brefphp/bref/docs/environment/database-planetscale.md

 ## Getting started

-To use PlaneScale with Bref, start [by creating a PlanetScale account](https://planetscale.com/).
+To use PlanetScale with Bref, start [by creating a PlanetScale account](https://planetscale.com/).

 Then, create a database in the same region as your Bref application.